Physsionist/deep_architecture/README.md

 ### Dataset

-We used 10,113 images from 25 architectural styles
+We used 10,113 images of buildings that could be classified under 25 architectural styles (labels). (<a href="https://www.kaggle.com/datasets/dumitrux/architectural-styles-dataset"> Source</a>)

-It is a mixed between images scraped from Google Images and the dataset from the paper "Architectural Style Classification using Multinomial Latent Logistic Regression" (ECCV2014), made by Zhe Xu.
+It is a mix between images scraped from Google Images and the dataset from <a href="https://link.springer.com/chapter/10.1007/978-3-319-10590-1_39"> this paper </a>.
-(<a href="https://www.kaggle.com/datasets/dumitrux/architectural-styles-dataset"> Source</a>)

 ### Model